geekingfrog/geekingfrog.com/blog/posts/2021-03-20-parse-optional-form-urlencoded.md

 </div>
 ```

-However, when the user select this new option, the string we get looks like: `max-size=None`, and if we try to deserialize it like before, we get an error:
+However, when the user selects this new option, the string we get looks like: `max-size=None`, and if we try to deserialize it like before, we get an error:

 ```rust
 // in main()